-At this point in his life, Blake Mycoskie, was already on his fourth entrepreneurial venture, and at 29 years old he decided he could do something about the lack of shoes, and inefficient supply chains.
+At this point in his life, Blake Mycoskie was already on his fourth entrepreneurial venture.
+At 29 years old, he decided he could do something about the lack of shoes and inefficient supply chains.

-A company was birthed that would be the first to make a giant mark on the connection between empathy and innovation.
-It was a roaring success, TOMS are now worn everywhere, and the company is a household name.
+A company that would be the first to make a giant mark on the connection between empathy and innovation was birthed.
+It was a roaring success, TOMS is now worn everywhere, and the company is a household name.
 It is a company that acted as a bridge between a non-profit organization and a profitable, booming company, starting a whole new way of doing business.

 Mycoskie didn’t travel to Argentina looking for an idea to make millions of dollars.
-This empathetic innovator went on vacation to relax, learn, and experience another culture, yet he came back with a brand-new business model that would simultaneously put a dent in poverty and be sold at Nordstrom.
-He “Start[ed] Something That Matters” and continues to be successful at this dual model, aiding millions through the TOMS Global Giving Partners.
+This empathetic innovator went on vacation to relax, learn, and experience another culture.
+Yet he came back with a brand-new business model that would simultaneously put a dent in poverty and be sold at Nordstrom.
+“Innovation can come from anywhere as it did for the owner of TOMs who, by experiencing the needs of another culture, became a household name” and continues to be successful at this dual model, aiding millions through the TOMS Global Giving Partners.

-Mycoskie began a revolution of empathetic innovators, and the old model of big business focused on profit only, began to shift.
-Empathy isn’t just part of what TOMS does; it is the core of their model, business plan, goal, and drive.
+Mycoskie began a revolution of empathetic innovators, and the old big business model focused on profit only began to shift.
+Empathy isn’t just part of what TOMS does; it is the core of its model, business plan, goal, and drive.
 TOMS is Empathy.

 Satya Nadella, CEO of Microsoft, firmly believes that “empathy makes you a better innovator.
 If I look at the most successful products we [at Microsoft] have created, it comes with that ability to meet the unmet, unarticulated needs of customers.”

-Neil Blumenthal is the CEO of Warby Parker, an eyewear company that has challenged the status quo of the industry.
-While Warby Parker has a similar model to TOMS, Bluenthal’s leadership model tested the traditional business hierarchy.
+Neil Blumenthal is the CEO of Warby Parker, an eyewear company that has challenged the industry’s status quo.
+Warby Parker has a similar model to TOMS; Bluenthal’s leadership model tested the traditional business hierarchy.
 He and his business partners birthed a different way by having two co-CEOs.
 Warby Parker is a company committed to collaboration, modeled in their leadership hierarchy, and recognizes the innovative value of bringing more voices and viewpoints to the table.